 The buttress plate is added to enhance the stability and to avoid axial load on the fracture, especially in osteoporotic bone.

 2. Patient preparation

 This procedure may be performed with the patient in one of the following positions:

 The standard lateral/anterolateral approach gives satisfactory joint exposure to check the quality of the joint reduction.

 Remove the intraarticular hematoma and rinse the joint thoroughly with Ringer lactate solution.

-Reduce the main fragment using a periosteal elevator and a ball-spiked pusher (illustrated) first.
-Then insert the smaller fragment using a dental pick.
-Take care to reduce it anatomically to ensure smooth joint surface.
+Reduce the fragment using a periosteal elevator and a ball-spiked pusher (illustrated), or a dental pick.

 Skin incision for pointed reduction forceps placement

 Make a medial stab incision for the placement of the pointed reduction forceps.